gabys2006/TilingGlia/README.md

 ![Fig2V10](https://user-images.githubusercontent.com/57374720/150566445-bb26d3c3-4974-4be6-a4bc-6ca077f941a3.png)

+## Instructions for setting up tutorial environment

+To create the Python environment for this tutorial enter the following commands into a terminal:

+conda create --name Tiling
+conda activate Tiling
+conda install jupyter
+conda install numpy
+conda install pandas
+conda install scikit-image
+conda install pywget

+Run a jupyter notebook instance in that environment:

+jupyter notebook

+Download Automated_AMI_AIS_Quantification_Tutorial.ipynb from this repo, navigate to it in Jupyter notebook, and run it.

+## Test Data

-Test data for the tutorial can be downloaded at The Cell Image Library http://www.cellimagelibrary.org/home.
+Test data for the tutorial can be downloaded at The Cell Image Library http://www.cellimagelibrary.org/home or you can run the first cell of the tutorial to download it for you.